vslvskyy/kws/README.md

 ## Results Representation

-To represent the results download `kws_results_representation.ipynb` and run all the cells one by one.
+To represent the results download `kws_results_representation.ipynb` and run all the cells one by one (preferably google colab).

 ## Results